zencart/documentation/content/user/images/images_howto.md

 13. Run a batch-process on the files in **small** to resize to 125 pixels square; you may as well optimize for web as well.
 14. Upload them all to **images**.

-You have now given ZC the best chance of giving your visitors the best visual display at the optimum download time.
+You have now given Zen Cart the best chance of giving your visitors the best visual display at the optimum download time.